Levi Yitzchak Horowitz

 Levi Yitzchak HaLevi Horowitz (born 3 July 1921, Boston, died 5 December 2009, Jerusalem) was a rabbi and the second rebbe of the Boston Hasidic Dynasty founded by his father, Pinchos Dovid Horowitz.
 He was the first American-born Hasidic rebbe and the founder of ROFEH International, a community-based medical referral and hospitality liaison support agency.

 Family

 Horowitz's parents were Pinchos Dovid Horowitz, founder of the Boston Hasidic dynasty, and Sora Sosha Horowitz.
 His father died in November 1941.
 In November 1942 he married Raichel Unger Leifer of Cleveland, Ohio, a descendant of Naftali Tzvi of Ropshitz.

 Rabbinic career

-In 1943, Horowitz was one of over 400 rabbis led by Baruch Korff who traveled to Washington, D.C. just before Yom Kippur, to ask President Franklin D. Roosevelt to rescue Jews from Hitler.
+In 1943, Horowitz was one of over 400 rabbis led by Rabbi Eliezer Silver and Rabbi Baruch Korff who traveled to Washington, D.C., just before Yom Kippur, to ask President Franklin D. Roosevelt to rescue Jews from Hitler.